hapijs/hapi/Readme.md

 In the example code above if a request for `/person/john/smith` comes in then `request.params.names` is set to 'john/smith'.
 In this example a person will be returned for the john smith.

-Below is a similar example without a requirement on the number of names parts that can be passed.
+Below is a similar example without a requirement on the number of name parts that can be passed.

 ```javascript
 server.addRoute({